tdwg/bdq/tg2/_build_review/templates/supplement/supplement-header.md

 As part of refining a Use Case, we have found it helpful to: (1) draft a `Use Case` definition, (2) list the Tests to be included, (3) query an RDF (Turtle) serialization of the bdqtest vocabulary to extract the `Specification` text for those Tests, and then (4) use a generative AI tool to draft fitness requirements that are consistent with the included Test specifications.
 Then go back and assess whether the desired set of tests for the `Use Case` are included, particularly examining which `MultiRecord` `Measures` are included, and then revising the `Use Case` definition and fitness requirements.
 Obviously (sometimes in retrospect), this is an iterative process.

-Code for querying the Turtle serialization [bdqtest.ttl](../dist/bdqtest.ttl) of the bdqtest vocabulary for the `Specification` descriptions of each Test included in a Use Case is at: https://github.com/tdwg/bdq/blob/master/tg2/_build_review/tools/bdq_usecase_test_labels_Version4.py.
+Code for querying the Turtle serialization [bdqtest.ttl](../dist/bdqtest.ttl) of the bdqtest vocabulary for the `Specification` descriptions of each Test included in a Use Case is at: https://github.com/tdwg/bdq/blob/master/tg2/_build_review/tools/bdq_usecase_test_labels_Version4.py, and the SPARQL query for asking this question is in Section [2.4.2 Describing all the Tests in a Use Case](#242-describing-all-the-tests-in-a-use-case-non-normative) below.

 ### 2.3 Data Quality Control and Data Quality Assurance (non-normative)